katerina-stemberova/luxonis-assignment/README.md

 ## Assumptions and limitations

+Scrapy
+* number of pages processed on sreality.cz is not configurable (it's hardcoded to produce 500 results as per the assignment)
+* number of parallel requests is set to 4 (down from default 16) because it's quite resource intensive due to the need to render each page in the headless browser.
+This way it shouldn't kill the user's computer, but it takes about a minute to retrieve all data.

 Docker
 * data in the DB is ephemeral, i.e. it is lost when the Postgres container stops